ram-insight-india/Data_and_AI_POCs/Problem1_Find_latest_url/Readme.md

 - Create a new folder inside this directory using your **name** or **GitHub username**.
 - Place your solution notebook in your folder.
-Name it:
+Name it: solution.ipynb

+- Your notebook should clearly show:
+- The logic for finding the latest link
+- The printed latest download URL
+- The data read into a dataframe using `pandas`

+---

+## 📦 Example Folder Structure

+📁 Problem1_DownloadLatestImmigrationData/
+├── README.md
+├── 📁 alice/
+│ └── solution.ipynb
+├── 📁 bob/
+│ └── solution.ipynb

+---

+Happy coding!
+Let’s see how creatively and efficiently you can solve this. 🚀